wendyverdonk93/docs/content/api/orders/split_payments_request.md

 {{< description >}}
 ## Split Payments
-The split payment tool allows you to split the amount of a transaction over several MultiSafepay Control accounts.
+The split payment tool allows you to split the amount of a transaction over several MultiSafepay accounts.
 [Merchants](/faq/general/multisafepay-glossary/#merchant) can choose to split payments based on percentage, a fixed amount or a combination of the two.

 Read more about [split payments](/tools/split-payments) on our documentation page.